Elmira Impact: History

 The USPHL added the Elmira Jr. Enforcers as an expansion team to the Premier Division in 2020.

 After a good start, the franchise foundered for the next two years before rebranding as the 'Elmira Impact.
-Beginning in 2022, the organization also fields a second team of the same name in the USPHL's Elite Division.
+Beginning in 2022, the organization also fielded a second team of the same name in the USPHL's Elite Division.

+The team enjoyed considerable success over the following two seasons before ceasing operations midway through the 2025–26 season.